vkuzel/Orm-Frameworks-Demo/README.md

 * [IBM PureQuery](http://www.ibm.com/developerworks/downloads/im/datastudiodev/?S_TACT=105AGX01&S_CMP=LP) - Last version is from 2009.
 * [Hydrate](http://hydrate.sourceforge.net/Manual.html) - Last version is from 2006 + XML configuration.
-* [ActiveJPA](https://activejpa.org) - Last commits from 2014.
+* [ActiveJPA](https://github.com/activejpa/activejpa) - Last commits from 2014.
 Seems like there is no stable release.
+Actually I tried to implement this but end up with awkward mix of Hibernate and ActiveJPA unable to use custom types.
 * [Apache Torque](https://db.apache.org/torque/torque-4.0/index.html) - DOs are generated from XML file.
 * [QuickDB ORM](https://code.google.com/archive/p/quickdb/) - Last commits from 2010.
 Code is accesible from Google Code Archive only.
 * [ORMLite](http://ormlite.com) - Last version from 2013.